 We left Gelati after the sun went down; it was a gorgeous sight.
 Overwhelmed with the centuries of history and beauty, we continued our travels in the direction of Batumi, Georgia.

-This article was written by my wonderful and beautiful friend Mariam Gogebashvili.
+My wonderful and beautiful friend Mariam Gogebashvili wrote this article.
 Mariam grew up in Tbilisi, Georgia.
 During her senior year of high school, she had an opportunity to participate in a U.S. State Department funded youth exchange program, which gave participants an opportunity to spend a year living with American host families in the United States.
 This was a life changing experience for Mariam from personal as well as professional perspective.
 She met some of the most incredible people and formed bonds that will last a lifetime.
 Mariam feels that her year in the U.S. would not have been as exceptional if not for her host family, who introduced her to American culture and values along with giving her many opportunities to travel around the U.S. After completing the program, Mariam returned to Tbilisi and continued her studies at Tbilisi State University majoring in Western European Languages and Literature.
 With the help of her American host family, Mariam was able to return to the U.S. to pursue a Master’s degree in Business Administration.
 She now works as a Program Manager at American Councils for International Education in Washington DC.
 American Councils is an international nonprofit organization that focuses on creating educational opportunities for people.
 She works on various academic exchange and educational programs in Higher Education programs division.
 She has been with American Councils for over 6 years and loves her job.
 It allows her to travel and meet people from all over the world and most importantly she feels that her work is helping make a difference in people’s lives.
 Mariam is passionate about traveling and hopes that she will be able to do more of it in the coming years.